brettjrea/gatsby_typescript_styled_setup/README.md

 npm run develop
 ```

-*The above command used echo to set this apps node version in a .nvmrc file so you need to run the app with NPM instead of yarn with the following command.*
+*The above command used echo to set this apps node version in a .nvmrc file so I chose to use npm run develop instead of gatsby develop.*

 *Quickly start after a shutdown or reboot.*